gabrielstramontin/mslearn-security-fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 ### Task 3

 In this task you, as user Sara Perez, will go through the registration process for self service password reset.
-This task requires that you have access to a mobile device where you can receive text messages or a personal email account that you can access
+This task requires that you have access to a mobile device where you can receive text messages.

 1. Open the Microsoft Edge and in the address bar enter **https://login.microsoft.com**.